 Ease of use is a very minor category for climbing shoes, but still a noticeable difference between pairs.
 Shoes with Velcro straps are the easiest to get on and off, while lace-ups take a little longer to get in and out of.
-This may not matter to many women, because laces do allow for a more customizable level of tightness.
-For those with weirdly proportioned feet, a lace-up like the Scarpa Techno X or the La Sportiva Mythos will let you loosen the fit in key areas and crank them down in others.
+This may not matter to many women because laces do allow for a more customizable level of tightness.
+For those with oddly proportioned feet, a lace-up like the Scarpa Vapor, La Sportiva Miura, La Sportiva Finale, Butora Libra, or La Sportiva Kataki will let you loosen the fit in key areas and crank them down in others.

-One other minor detail is that we noticed (and got reports from many other users) that Evolv's synthetic shoes eventually began to stink way more than is normal.
+One other minor detail is that we noticed (and got reports from many users) that Evolv's synthetic shoes eventually began to stink way more than what we'd consider "normal".
 Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them to.
-Leather definitely resists stench more.
-If you plan to wear your synthetic Evolv shoes on a regular basis, you will need to be dedicated to drying and cleaning them, otherwise you will be subjected to the poisonous cloud that wafts out of our well-loved pairs.
+Leather resists stench more.
+If you plan to wear your synthetic Evolv shoes on a regular basis, you will need to be dedicated to drying and cleaning them.
+Otherwise, you will be subjected to the poisonous cloud that wafts out of our well-loved pairs.

-After trying, testing, researching, and compiling opinions from many climbers, we have granted awards to the shoes we feel are the best.
+After many days of testing, talking about, and researching these climbing shoes, we have granted awards to the shoes we feel are the best of the best.
 However, a disclaimer: climbing shoe fit and performance is incredibly subjective.
 What fits one woman like a glove may cause extreme discomfort to another.
-So take our suggestions with a grain of salt, and make your own choices for what will fit you and work best for you.
+So, take our suggestions with a grain of salt, and make your own choices for what will fit you and work best for you.
 Also, don't be afraid to check out all the unisex models in our Men's Review.
 There are plenty of worthy shoes there that don't come in women's specific versions.
-Lastly, V read our Buying Advice article for a detailed explanation of the different types of shoes available and help with finding the correct fit.

 — Jane Jackson